finos/legend/installers/cdk/README.md

 Open a terminal session in the `cdk` directory of this repository (the directory where this README is located).

 From the "View Push Commands" interface, copy each of the commands into your terminal session and run it.
+This will build and deploy the docker image needed for this example.

 Verify that the ECR repository now shows a 'latest' image.